axoflow/axosyslog-core-docs/content/docs/chapter-troubleshooting-syslog-ng/syslog-ng-failure-script/_index.md

     ```

 4. You should also see messages similar to the following in system syslog.
-The exact message depends on the signal (or the reason why {{% productparam "abbrev" %}} stopped):
+The exact message depends on the signal (or the reason why {{% param "product.abbrev" %}} stopped):

     ```c